-Community & Public Services
+Community Services

-The orange public service parcels on Map 3 located east of Clarence High School indicate a gas line that crosses Main Street.
 Community services are indicated by the color tan, and include uses such as local religious institutions, public service facilities, and school district properties.
 Clarence High School is located at the southeastern corner of the Gunville Road and Main Street intersection.
 Also included in this land use category is the Clarence Fire District No. 1 Station, State Police Headquarters (soon to be relocated), and the Harris Hill Volunteer Fire Department, which are individually labeled on Map 3.

-In the Harris Hill and Main @ Sheridan nodes, there is potentially a higher amount of pedestrian and bicycle traffic due to the proximity of the school and residential homes near Gunnville Station as well as the residential neighborhoods in Harris Hill.
-Currently, the land use and development patterns in these areas do not positively contribute to the level of comfort or walkability for non-motorists.
+Of all of the activity nodes, Main @ Sheridan has the highest potential for pedestrian and bicycle traffic due to the proximity of the school and residential homes near Gunnville Station.

+Although counts for these users were not included within this planning effort, limited data was made available from the proposed redevelopment of 9560 Main Street (Fountain Court), indicating approximately 12 pedestrians at the Main and Goodrich intersection in the morning hours.
+Overall, the patterns of land use and development here does not positively contribute to the level of comfort or walkability for non-motorists.